A renowned port city on Spain's Costa Blanca, this pretty, party town is buzzing all year round.

 Alicante Airport has one terminal with multiple onward transport options for you to get to your next destination.

 The arrivals hall is on Floor 0, where you will also find a taxi rank just outside the exit.
-A taxi into the city centre will take approximately 20 minutes and means you get a door-to-door service.
+A taxi to the city centre will take approximately 20 minutes and means you get door-to-door service.
 The departures area is on Floor 2 - where you will also find the bus station.
 If you’re going into Alicante, then catch Bus C-6.
 There are other buses available for travel to other towns in the area.
 Car hire is another option and a particularly great choice if you’re travelling with children and prefer the flexibility that having your own car affords.